Nature

 The River Emajõgi and Lake Peipus have played a big role in developing the landscape here.
 The River Emajõgi that starts in Rannu-Jõesuu from Lake Võrtsjärv and flows into Lake Peipus in Praaga flowed actually in the opposite direction after the ice age – from Lake Peipus to the larger Lake Võrtsjärv.
 The current direction of the flow from Lake Võrtsjärv to Lake Peipus developed only 6,000–7,000 years ago.

 Emajõe-Suursoo emerged above the ancient Bay of Peipus.
-The reason for this occurrence, for it becoming a bog, is the water in Lake Peipus that slowly flows in the southern direction due to the rising ground.
-The surface of the bog is usually only 1–2 metres higher than the average water level of Lake Peipus.
+The reason for this occurrence, for it becoming a mire, is the water in Lake Peipus that slowly flows in the southern direction due to the rising ground.
+The surface of the mire is usually only 1–2 metres higher than the average water level of Lake Peipus.
 There are about 80 mineral (bog) islands in the maremma that have developed from sandy beach ridges and eskers.
 Most of the old beach ridges are buried underneath a peat layer.
-All three stages of bog development are represented in the reserve: most common are fens, then bogs, from which Jõmmsoo, Varnja and Pedaspää bogs are the most known, and there is also a marsh in the reserve – Meerapalu marsh.
+All three stages of bog development are represented in the reserve: most common are low-lined mire, then transitional mire, from which Jõmmsoo, Varnja and Pedaspää are the most known, and there is also one bog, Meerapalu.

 The River Emajõgi, its tributary Lake Ahja and distributaries Koosa and Kalli divide the maremma into different bog areas by age and appearance.
 The rivers have a small stream gradient, are deep, enlarged like a lake at places and the direction of the flow changes at some sections depending on the water level in Lake Peipus.